mysociety/popit/docs/contributing.md

 If you've not set `WATIR_HOSTING_URL` the tests decide which server to connect to based on the `NODE_ENV`.
 If it is `testing` they'll connect to port `3100`, otherwise they'll use port `3000`.
 This is convenient as you can go to the `tests/browser-based` dir and run the tests manually using `ruby -I. name_of_test.rb`.
 Combining this with [pry](http://pry.github.com/) and dropping in `binding.pry` breakpoints leads to a very nice test developing environment (write tests in the repl shell, see results in the browser, copy to text editor when happy).

+When running the Watir tests you can select which test to run using the `-n` switch:

+    $ cd tests/browser_based/
+    $ ./run_tests.rb -v -n test_hosting_site_homepage

 ## Running the tests